MLK Day Commemoration

 Have not our weary feet

-We have come over a way that with tears have been watered,
+We have come, over a way that with tears has been watered,

 We have come, treading our path through the blood of the slaughtered,